saltyrtc/saltyrtc-meta/Protocol.md

 * A responder MUST set the *tasks* field to a list/an array of SaltyRTC task protocol's names (as strings) the responder offers to utilise.
-* An initiator MUST include the *task* (without an *s*) field and set it to the name of the SaltyRTC task protocol it has chosen from the list the responder provided.
+* An initiator MUST include the *task* field and set it to the name of the SaltyRTC task protocol it has chosen from the list the responder provided.
 * Both clients SHALL set the *data* field to a dictionary/an object containing the corresponding task's names as keys and another dictionary/object or `null`/`None` as the task's value.
 The content